 Durham isn’t most likely the first place to spring to mind when thinking of a family holiday in the UK.
 And while more visitors head over the North Pennines to the neighbouring Lake District, County Durham has so much to offer, and I am hoping after reading this post I will convince you to visit this beautiful region.

-After spending a week in Durham during the school holidays we all left feeling utterly spellbound – and managed to explore the coast, the countryside, the city and the Pennines – no mean feat in just under a week.
+After spending a week in Durham (check our accommodation in Durham here) during the school holidays we all left feeling utterly spellbound – and managed to explore the coast, the countryside, the city and the Pennines – no mean feat in just under a week.
 What we discovered was a wealth of breathtaking landscapes, welcoming people, delicious food and so many family-friendly activities.
 Here, I share all that we got up to during our busy Durham family trip and let you in on The Most Amazing Things To Do With Kids in Durham…

 Spend the day at Beamish – The Living Museum of the North